aws-samples/container-patterns/pattern/deny-kernel-capabilities-ecs-fargate-task/index.md

 #### What and why?

 [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) is a container orchestrator that launches and manages container deployments on your behalf.
 It configures the settings that are used when running the application container.
-One of those settings that can be configured is the linux capabilities of the application container.
+One of those settings that can be configured is the Linux capabilities of the application container.

 Linux capabilities are a way to limit or increase the level of access a process has to use the full capabilities of the Linux kernel.
 Elevated capabilities could